Connected applications using Power Platform Common Data Service and Model (CDS/CDM)

 CDS is like a data store that allows structuring variety of data, and business processes and rules to build connected applications.
 To provide an analogy, CDS is similar to a database.
 The entities inside CDS are like tables in a database.
 Fields are like columns, and relationships are like keys.
 Views are like stored select statements similar to database views.
 CDS is available to store data for applications build on PowerApp and Dynamics without deploying an external SQL database.

 CDS comes with rich pre-defined entities and data models.
 New entities can be added to build, and existing entities can be enhanced to support custom applications.
 CDS become inevitable in business process automation.
-Organizations can create PowerApp applications, store data in CDS and digitize the manual processes.
+Organizations can create PowerApp applications, store data in common data service and digitize the manual processes.

 Power BI Reports

 Power BI can directly connect to common data service using the Power Platform connector.
 Reports and Dashboards can be built using Power BI for CDS coming through Dynamics or PowerApp.
-The data wrangling and data mashups efforts can be greatly reduced.
+Through our Power BI consulting services, the data wrangling and data mashups efforts can be greatly reduced.

 What is the Common Data Model